ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - git/extra - git branches.md

 Note:
 - Those are just some examples.
 - Each team/product has different needs and policies.
-  - ex. how code is merged onto the main branch (code review, PR, ...)
+  - e.g. how code is merged onto the main branch (code review, PR, ...)